RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription/_index.md

 If you need additional resources, you can [upgrade your subscription]({{<relref "/rc/subscriptions/view-fixed-subscription#upgrade-subscription-plan">}}) at any time.

-There are some differences between plans for the different high availability options.
+There are some differences between plans for the various high availability options.
 See [Fixed plan details]({{<relref "/rc/subscriptions/create-fixed-subscription/fixed-plan-details">}}) for more information.

 ## Create a Fixed subscription